-Figure 4-8-8: IGMP Snooping VLAN Configuration Screenshot
+Figure 4-8-8: IGMP Snooping VLAN Configuration page Screenshot

 Object Description • Delete Check to delete the entry.
-The designated entry will be deleted during the next save. • VLAN ID The VLAN ID of the entry.
+The designated entry will be deleted during the next save.
+VLAN ID The VLAN ID of the entry.
 IGMP Snooping Enable Enable the per-VLAN IGMP Snooping.
 Only up to 32 VLANs can be selected.
 Querier Election Enable the IGMP Querier election in the VLAN.
 Disable to act as an IGMP Non-Querier.
 Querier Address Define the IPv4 address as source address used in IP header for IGMP Querier election. ■ When the Querier address is not set, system uses IPv4 management address of the IP interface associated with this VLAN. ■ When the IPv4 management address is not set, system uses the first available IPv4 management address.
 Otherwise, system uses a pre-defined value.
-By default, this value will be 192.0.2.1 • Compatibility Compatibility is maintained by hosts and routers taking appropriate actions depending on the versions of IGMP operating on hosts and routers within a network.
+By default, this value will be 192.0.2.1 Compatibility Compatibility is maintained by hosts and routers taking appropriate actions depending on the versions of IGMP operating on hosts and routers within a network.
 The allowed selection is IGMP-Auto, Forced IGMPv1, Forced IGMPv2, Forced IGMPv3.
-Default compatibility value is IGMP-Auto .
+Default competibility value in ICMP Auto Default compatibility value is IGMP-Auto .

-• PRI (PRI) Priority of Interface.
+(DD) D : 11 (1 + ( 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 • PRI (PRI) Priority of Interface.
 It indicates the IGMP control frame priority level generated by the system.
 These values can be used to prioritize different classes of traffic.
 The allowed range is 0 (best effort) to 7 (highest), default interface priority value is 0 • RV Robustness Variable.
 The Robustness Variable allows tuning for the expected packet loss on a network.
-The allowed range is 1 to 255 , default robustness variable value is 2. • QI Query Interval.
+The allowed range is 1 to 255, default robustness variable value is 2. • QI Query Interval.
 The Query Interval is the interval between General Queries sent by the Querier.
 The allowed range is 1 to 31744 seconds, default query interval is 125 seconds. • QRI Query Response Interval.
 The Max Response Time used to calculate the Max Resp Code inserted into the periodic General Queries.
-The allowed range is 0 to 31744 in tenths of seconds, default query response interval is 100 in tenths of seconds (10 seconds).
+The allowed was a first tenths of accorded default was a second The allowed range is 0 to 31744 in tenths of seconds, default query response interval is 100 in tenths of seconds (10 seconds).
 LLQI (LMQI for IGMP) Last Member Query Interval.
 The Last Member Query Time is the time value represented by the Last Member Query Interval, multiplied by the Last Member Query Count.
-The allowed range is 0 to 31744 in tenths of seconds, default last member query interval is 10 in tenths of seconds (1 second). • URI Unsolicited Report Interval.
+The allowed range is 0 to 24744 in tenths of accords, default last member quary The allowed range is 0 to 31744 in tenths of seconds, default last member query interval is 10 in tenths of seconds (1 second). • URI Unsolicited Report Interval.
 The Unsolicited Report Interval is the time between repetitions of a host's initial report of membership in a group.
-The ellewed range is 0 to 24744 accorded default uppelicated assert interval is 4.
 The allowed range is 0 to 31744 seconds, default unsolicited report interval is 1 second.